Most Asked Questions about Uluru

 alt

-This is a remote part of the world, without question, but that doesn’t mean there’s a lack of things to do!
-In fact, there’s plenty for everyone here at Ayers Rock Resort.
-During your time here, you can stroll through the Field of Light, a solar art installation of 50,000 lights, ride a camel across the dunes, or take in an aerial view of Uluru-Kata Tjuta National Park on one of our air adventures.
-If you prefer to keep your feet firmly on the ground, whizz around the rock on a bicycle, segway, or on the back of Harley Davidson.
+There’s plenty for everyone here at Ayers Rock Resort.
+During your time here, you can stroll through the Field of Light, a solar art installation of 50,000 lights, ride a camel across the dunes, or take in an aerial view of Uluru-Kata Tjuta National Park on a helicopter adventure.
+If you prefer to keep your feet firmly on the ground, whizz around the rock on a bicycle, segway, or on foot.

-No visit to Uluru is complete without tasting some native bush tucker at a Bush Food Experience, or enjoying a dinner under the sparkling desert sky at the Sounds of Silence, an evening at Field of Light, or the intimate Tali Wiru.
+And no visit to Uluru is complete without tasting some native bush tucker at a Bush Food Experience, enjoying a dinner under the sparkling desert sky at Sounds of Silence, or delighting all your senses at an intimate Tali Wiru.

 As we mentioned earlier, there are no taxis out here.
-You also won’t find Ubers, line-buses, or trains.
-To be honest, we like it that way!
+You also won’t find Ubers, line buses, or trains.
 But that doesn’t mean it’s impossible to get around.
 In fact, you have plenty of transportation options, including:

-Hiring a car - If you want the freedom to explore the destination at your own pace, hiring a car is possibly your best option.
-Avis, Hertz, and Thrifty car rentals are available with pick-up and drop-off options from Ayers Rock Airport and the Resort.
+Hiring a car - If you want the freedom to explore the destination at your own pace, hiring a car is your best option.
+Avis, Hertz, and Thrifty car rentals are available with pick-up and drop-off options from Ayers Rock Airport.
 You can choose from a range of vehicles, including 4WD and sedan options.
-Due to the remoteness, there are a limited number of cars available at any one time, so we recommend pre-booking your rental car well in advance.
+Due to the remoteness, a limited number of cars are available at any one time, so we recommend pre-booking your rental car well in advance.

 Joining a guided tour - Guided tours provide pick-up and drop-off to your hotel or campground.
 Another great thing about joining a guided tour is that you’ll learn more about the history, culture, and landscape thanks to an expert guide.

-Free Resort Shuttle Bus - There’s a free shuttle bus that circulates the Resort to help you get around.
+Free Resort Shuttle Bus - A free shuttle bus circulates the resort to help you get around.
 It runs from 10:30 in the morning to just after midnight, departing every 20 minutes.
 The shuttle stops at all hotels, the campground, Resort Town Square, Gallery of Central Australia (GoCA), and the Uluru Camel Farm.
-Please note that this shuttle does not go to Uluru.
+Please note that this shuttle does not go to Uluru-Kata Tjuta National Park.

 Coach/Bus Services - If you’re looking to travel further out to discover more of the Red Centre, luxury air-conditioned coach and bus services run between Ayers Rock Resort, Kings Canyon, and Alice Springs.
 Your drive/guide will provide comprehensive commentary as you pass through the rugged scenery of the outback.